ipfs/specs/src/ipns-uri.md

-- When the content root is a DNS name, it MUST be resolved via DNSLink (:cite[dnslink-gateway]), and for the public internet it MUST be an ICANN-compatible DNS name: lowercase LDH labels (letters, digits, hyphens, with no leading or trailing hyphen) joined by at least one `.`.
+- When the content root is a DNS name, it MUST be resolved via DNSLink (:cite[dnslink-gateway]), and for the public internet it MUST be an ICANN-compatible DNS name: lowercase LDH labels (ASCII letters, digits, hyphens, with no leading or trailing hyphen) joined by at least one dot (`.`).
 The dot both reflects public DNS structure and keeps the DNS name distinct from a single-label cryptographic key.
 - An internationalized name MUST be converted to its ASCII form (`xn--...` punycode labels) via [domain to ASCII](https://url.spec.whatwg.org/#concept-domain-to-ascii) before it is placed in the authority; the authority itself carries only LDH labels.